 Between the years 1918 and 1939, humanity mostly knew the First World War as “The war to end all wars,” or “The Great War.”
 The conflict lasted from August 1914 to November 1918, and completely shaped the future of the 20th century politically, militarily, and culturally.
 Despite the wars immeasurable impact, its history has faded and distorted in the collective 21st century global memory.
-The YouTube channel project The Great War hosted by Indiana Neidell, has been changing that over the last 14 months.
+YouTube’s The Great War channel, hosted by Indiana Neidell, has been changing that over the last 14 months.
 Their project has done so by retelling and reporting the events of the war, as they happened, 100 years ago each week.
 The Great War project has run since July 28th, 2014, and will conclude in November 2018 concurrent with the wars full centennial anniversary.
 The Great War project is nothing less than a revolutionary four year undertaking, all for the effort of preserving and teaching vital human history.

 The murder was committed by Serbian nationalists, and supported by known Serbian nationalists groups Young Bosnia, and The Black Hand.
 Both secret organizations whose members included officials of the Kingdom of Serbia state, and had the greater aim of separating the southern-Slavic territories of the Austro-Hungarian Empire, and joining them into a sovereign Yugoslavian nation.